MaikeMorrison/FAVA/cran-comments.md

 ## Resubmission
-This is a resubmission.
-In this version I have:
+This is a package update.
+In this update I have:

-* Updated citation formatting in the Description file to include the year.

-* Put the name of the package in single quotes in the Description.

-Please note that, in the description, the acronym "FAVA" is defined and "Fst" is not an acronym.
-Fst is a standard population-genetic statistic.
+* Fixed one small bug which emerged when groups were numeric for 'bootstrap_fava'

+* Updated references to the corresponding paper, which has now been published in PNAS but was formerly a bioRxiv preprint

 ## R CMD check results